amit1025i/MovieRecommenderApp/README.md

 ## 🚀 Project Features

 - ✅ Recommends **Top 5 Similar Movies** using cosine similarity.
-- 🎥 Interactive **dropdown menu** to choose any movie and select Dark/Light Mode.
+- 🎥 Interactive **dropdown menu** to choose any movie and select Dark/Light Mode also.
+- 🔍 Search Bar with Autocomplete **interactive search bar** that suggests movie titles as users type.

 - 🖼️ Displays **movie posters** fetched in real-time from TMDB.
 - ⚡ Fast, responsive, and **easy to use web interface**.
 - 🧠 Built with **Scikit-learn**, **Pandas**, and **Streamlit**.